Caleb-J773/DigiShell/README.md

 # DigiShell

 A fun and simple interface wrapper for FLDIGI.
 Works in your browser or terminal.
+This is a work in progress project and it is possibly unstable and has bugs and other issues.

-This isn't meant to replace FLDIGI at all, it's just a wrapper around FLDIGI's XML-RPC interface that also uses a library of pyFldigi that gives you a cleaner way to control it.
+**This isn't meant to replace FLDIGI at all**, it's just a wrapper around FLDIGI's XML-RPC interface that also uses a library of pyFldigi that gives you a cleaner way to control it.
 FLDIGI still does all the actual work with the modems and signal processing.
 I built this because I wanted something simpler to interact with during portable operations and field day setups, and figured it might be useful for others too.

 It doesn't have all the bells and whistles that FLDIGI has, that's by design and also because of XML-RPC limitations.
 This is just the essentials for making contacts: modem control, TX/RX, and it's own macro system.
 If you need FLDIGI's advanced features (waterfall,  waterfall clicking, macro editing in the app, adjust config/ modes, etc.), you'll still use FLDIGI directly for those.

 ![Python](https://img.shields.io/badge/python-3.8+-blue.svg) ![FastAPI](https://img.shields.io/badge/fastapi-0.104+-green.svg) ![Claude](https://img.shields.io/badge/Claude-D97757?style=for-the-badge&logo=claude&logoColor=white)

-## Why this exists
+## Some notable features that is being work on.

 **Web Interface**
 Access from any browser over a LAN or VPN (**do not expose to internet for safety reasons**), which could be good for remote stations or operating from a tablet, phone/small screen during field operations.
 No need to be at your main shack computer.

 **Terminal Ready**
 CLI interface for headless setups, SSH sessions, and if you just prefer working in the terminal.
-Operate from anywhere with a shell.

 **Simplified Controls**
 Only the essentials.
 No confusing menus or hidden settings buried somewhere.
 Just the controls you actually need for making contacts.